Digital healthcare in Belgium

 federated entities (composed of 3 regions and 3 communities)

 The health system in Belgium is financed by a compulsory health insurance system.
-The federal authorities are responsible for matters of general interest, such as: compulsory national health insurance, setting the hospital budget and general rules of organisation, regulation of health products and activities, health professionals and patients' rights.
+The federal authorities are responsible for matters of general interest, such as : compulsory national health insurance, setting the hospital budget and general rules of organization, regulation of health products and activities, health professionals and patients' rights.

-The regions ensure regional economic development and the communities are responsible for the organisation, coordination and financing of health care.
+The regions ensure regional economic development and the communities are responsible for preventive healthcare such as vaccination campaigns, the accreditation and quality control of healthcare institutions and matters such as home care, elderly care and rehabilitation.
 Regular inter-ministerial conferences facilitate cooperation between the communities, regions and the federal state.

 The eHealth sector is developing on the basis of two data exchange platforms